SigurdJanson/plainEnum/README.md

 #> [1] 3
 ```

-If you need to use an enum in a loop, you can do that by using the double `[[` selector.
+If you need to use an enumeration in a loop, you can do that by using the double `[[` selector.

 ```r-lang
 myEnum <- enum(a = 1, c = 3)